 Eya returned her father's remains to Russia in 1976.
 Today the largest collection of his work is to be found at the Fechin Center in Kazan, which honored his memory with a retrospective exhibition in 1981 celebrating the 100th anniversary of his birth.

-OUR NEW EXHIBITION:
+OUR CURRENT EXHIBITION: